-This small flower is a common decorative element in traditional pojagi.
+This rolled flower ornament is a common decorative element in traditional pojagi.
 It is not difficult, but takes a bit of planning ahead, since it involves glue and you need to allow drying time.

-It is best done with a fine fabric like silk.
-This sample is done with handkerchief linen with regular polyester sewing thread.
+This embellishment is best done with a fine fabric like silk.
+This sample is done with lightweight handkerchief linen and regular polyester sewing thread.

 Once you get to the middle, place a pin or two to hold it.